cloudnationblog/blog/_posts/2023-04-08-aws-parameter-store.md

 ## Additional Notes

-- You can also add a `JSON` object to parameter store.
-However, be considerate of the the maximum allowed characters limit for the parameter.
-Removing the JSON whitespace and indentions will make some room as well.
+**JSON objects:** You can store JSON objects in the Parameter Store, but be aware of the maximum allowed characters limit for the parameter.
+Removing the JSON whitespace and indentations will free up space.

-- Values of type `SecureString` should be decrypted upon retrieval.
+**SecureString decryption:** If you store a parameter value as a `SecureString`, be sure to decrypt it upon retrieval.
+This can be done using the `WithDecryption` parameter in boto3 or the `--with-decryption` flag in the AWS CLI.

-    - In python:
+- Python3:
     ```python
     parameter = ssm.get_parameter(
         Name=path, WithDecryption=True
     )
     ```
 - AWS CLI:
     ```shell
     aws ssm get-parameter --name $parameterPath --query "Parameter.Value" --with-decryption --output text
     ```

-- If you are strictly looking for a tool to manage secrets and only secrets, *AWS Secrets Manager* may be a better service for the job.
+> If you are looking for a tool to manage secrets and only secrets, AWS Secrets Manager may be a better service for the job.
+It provides a centralized store for secrets like API keys, database passwords, and SSH keys, and allows you to rotate them automatically.

 ## Summary